Table of Contents

 Activities To Avoid or Change:

-That being said, this is aggravated by sudden movements like sneezing, losing your balance, or looking over your shoulder to change lanes.
-It is also aggravated by odd sleeping positions and is usually best when you sleep on your back.
+This is aggravated by sudden movements like sneezing, losing your balance, or looking over your shoulder to change lanes.
+So, you will find that you guard against sudden movement and deep breaths.
+It is also aggravated by odd sleeping positions and is usually the least painful when you sleep on your back.

 You can put an Icyhot patch right on the painful area.
 It will offer some relief almost immediately.
-Over the next hour or so, it will probably click and release.
-It may, however, just reduce this to a dull tension instead of sharp pain.
+However, over the next hour or so, it will probably click and release.
+On the other hand, it may just reduce this to a dull tension instead of sharp pain.

 I use this technique whenever I need quick relief from this pain.

 - Breathe out and let your hips drop.
-Relax into the tender spot that is laying on the edge of the table.
+Relax into the tender spot lying on the edge of the table.

 - This usually releases with a gentle click.

-The breathing exercise in this post is usually great for this.
+The breathing exercise in this post is usually great for this problem.
 I will sometimes use it as the fastest and least painful way of releasing this in session.
-Walking through this with clients helps them to see that this process works best when it is not rushed.
+Walking through this with clients helps them see that this process works best when not rushed.

 If you are in a spot and don’t have the magazines, do this on a rolled towel.
 In some cases, where the client is unusually thin or sensitive on the back of their ribs, it is better to do this exercise face down with a towel along the sternum.
-Breathing in and out deeply, to the point of tension and for about 10 minutes.
+Again, like facing up, breathing in and out deeply, to the point of tension, and for about 10 minutes.

-This 3 pack of yoga wheels helps to mobilize and reshape your spine.
-I use a 3-pack like this regularly to loosen my back and recommend them to clients that like self-care activities at home.
+This pack of yoga wheels helps to mobilize and reshape your spine.
+I use a three-pack like this regularly to loosen my back and recommend them to clients that like self-care activities at home.